TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Note-8-Pro.md

 6. Apply some fixes, like brightness slider fix and others.
 DONE.

 ## Uninstall:
+Before anything, wipe system partition and "format data -> yes".
- - If you wish to **change GSI**: restore System partition from your backup made on step 1, an then continue from step 2.
+ - If you wish to **change GSI**: restore System partition from your backup made on step 1, boot once, go back to TWRP and continue from step 2.
  - If you wish to **go back to stock**: format Data -> yes, restore System partition, reboot to system, then restore Data.
-Please note, that your lockscreen password will be reset, but not your fingerprints.
+Please note, that your lockscreen password will be reset, but not your fingers.

 ## Recovery:
 | Problem | Solution |